Candice Swanepoel Lies On Her Back In A Barely-There Bikini

-Candice Swanepoel proudly showed off a whole lot of skin as she modeled another skimpy bikini from her own swimwear line, called Tropic of C. In a stunning new photo of her that was shared online this week, the decade-long Victoria’s Secret Angel sizzled as she laid on her back in the tiniest brown string bikini.
+Candice Swanepoel proudly showed off a whole lot of skin as she modeled another skimpy bikini from her own swimwear line, called Tropic of C. In a stunning new photo of her shared online this week, the decade-long Victoria’s Secret Angel sizzled as she was on her back in a tiny brown string bikini.

-The photo was shared to Tropic of C’s official Instagram account on February 17 and showed the blond beauty as she got on her back with her eyes closed while she swished a sheer patterned purple scarf over part of her face.
+The photo was shared to Tropic of C’s official Instagram account on February 17 and showed the blond beauty with her eyes closed while she swished a sheer patterned purple scarf over part of her face.

 Candice once again put her flawless model curves on full show as she flaunted all her obvious hard work in the gym and didn’t exactly leave much to the imagination when it came to her two-piece.

-The 31-year-old’s barely-there bikini was made up of a revealing triangle top that only just covered her chest.
-The tiny pieces of silky brown material were held together with only a thing string that fastened around her torso and the same strings that stretched over both of her shoulders.
+The 31-year-old’s barely-there bikini boasted a revealing triangle top that covered her chest.
+The tiny pieces of silky brown material were held together with only a thin string that fastened around her torso and the same strings stretched over both shoulders.

-Her seriously flat and toned torso was perfectly framed in between the top and the equally skimpy bottoms, which were high-waisted with side straps that were pulled all the way up in line with her bellybutton.
+Her seriously flat, toned torso was perfectly framed in between the top and the equally skimpy bottoms, which were high-waisted with side straps that were pulled all the way up in line with her bellybutton.

 Candice appeared to have her blond hair tied up in a ponytail with her hair scraped back away from her face.
 She rocked a coy smile with her lips together as the photographer snapped away.